A research institute producing original and relevant research, policy analyses, and forums about Canadian Muslim communities.

 Areas of Interest

-More than a mosque or space to pray, many Islamic organizations serve as spaces for Muslims to gather, socialize, and build a community.
-Our research on Islamic organizations includes studying their impact on Muslims and the broader North American Society vis a vis the organizations' community outreach, social services, and other programs offered.
+More than a mosque or place to pray, many Islamic organizations serve as spaces for Muslims to gather, socialize, and build community.
+Our research on Islamic organizations includes studying their impact on Muslims and broader North American society via the organizations' community outreach, social services, and other programs offered.

-IRSS’s goal is to bring together a pool of objective, independent scholars who can provide critical objective analysis that aligns with our research focus.
+I-RSS brings together a pool of objective, independent scholars who can provide original research with critical analysis that aligns with our research focus.

-We will hold regular academic forums for community members to discuss the research produced by IRSS to initiate dialogue about lived experiences and formulate tools to engage academics, activists, and policy makers in government.
+Academic forums are a cornerstone of what we do at I-RSS, offering community members the opportunity to discuss the research produced by I-RSS, initiating dialogue and formulating tools to engage academics, activists, and policy makers in government.